 The answer is no, it’s not illegal in the UK.
 However, it is highly discouraged due to the extreme danger involved.
 The hard shoulder, often the only place available for such a task, is a hazardous area with high-speed traffic passing dangerously close by.

-A puncture on the motorway or flat tyre is undoubtedly inconvenient, but attempting a tyre change in this setting could result in serious accidents, leading to injuries or worse.
+A puncture on the motorway or flat tyre is undoubtedly inconvenient, but attempting a tyre change in this setting could result in serious road accidents, leading to injuries or worse.

 Therefore, it’s always safer to seek professional help when faced with a tyre issue on the motorway.